 Let’s zero in on why that’s true.
 But let’s also talk about why the other categories are so much easier to succeed with.

-So, let’s work through them again in detail.
+So, let’s examine the categories in detail.

-Category #1 – Specialized Ongoing Work
+1. Specialized Ongoing Work

-If a VA quits or dies, they replace them quickly and you barely notice, if you notice at all.
+If a VA quits or dies, they replace them quickly, and you barely notice, if you notice at all.

 You don’t have to find the right person, nor do you have to train them.
-You just pay the subscription fee and the work gets done no matter what.
+You just pay the subscription fee, and the work gets done no matter what.